Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 By the \textit{single-seed cascade probability} $\ptrig$, we mean the probability that a single seed node triggers a cascade that reaches a nonzero fraction of the network - in the limit of infinite network size.
 This problem is usually treated \cite{Watts2002, Gleeson2008a, Yagan2012} by considering so-called \textit{vulnerable nodes}, which may be activated by a single active neighbor.
 If these nodes form an infinite connected component (referred to as \textit{the vulnerable cluster}), then the activation of a single node in the cluster will lead to the activation of the entire, infinite cluster.
 It is typically assumed that the cascade then proceeds as it does in the case of a macroscopic seed, though we will see an example in section \ref{sec-example-nested} where this is not the case.

-As we are faced with a network that is both directed and multiplex, the concepts of vulnerable nodes and clusters become significantly more complicated.
+In the case of directed multiplex networks, this approach becomes significantly more complicated.
 While Yağan and Gligor \cite{Yagan2012} have managed to transfer the concept of a vulnerable cluster to multiplex networks, they ultimately derived the cascade probability in their model without relying on clusters, using a branching process argument instead.

-In this work, we will take a very similar approach, and we will not speak of vulnerable nodes or clusters.
+Our approach will be similar, and we will not speak of vulnerable nodes or clusters.
 Instead, we introduce the concept of \textit{vulnerable links}.
 We call a link on layer $\alpha$ \textit{vulnerable} if its target node has no other incoming layer-$\alpha$-links.
 Thus, the cascade is guaranteed to propagate across such links.
 And we know that -- when the cascade is still small relative to the network -- it will \textit{only} propagate along such vulnerable links \cite{Watts2002}.
 This is because our random networks are locally treelike \cite{Soederberg2003a} and the probability for any two active nodes to have a common neighbor vanishes.

 With this in mind, we now consider the early stages of a cascade exclusively in terms of the vulnerable links.
-Recall that we consider a link to be active if its starting node is active.
-An active vulnerable link will then activate all vulnerable links that start at its endpoint.
-This is essentially a branching process, where we consider the active vulnerable links as our particles and the number of offspring of a particle is drawn based on the degree distribution of the network.
+Recall that a link is called \textit{active} if its starting node is active.
+An active vulnerable link will activate all vulnerable links that start at its endpoint.
+This is essentially a branching process, where the active vulnerable links are the particles and the number of offspring of a particle is drawn based on the degree distribution of the network.
 Further, this branching process is multi-type: We need to distinguish between links on different layers, since the degree distributions of their target nodes are different.

 A fundamental property of branching processes is the transience of non-zero states, meaning that the process will either die out or it will diverge to infinity \cite{Athreya1972}.
 For us, the former case corresponds to a cascade that terminates at a finite size, while the latter case corresponds to a cascade that reaches a macroscopic fraction of the network.
 Our plan is to compute the extinction probability of the branching process, and thus obtain $\ptrig$.